dreamerslab/ci.view/README.md

 ## IMPORTANT
 > If you have 4 js files listed in `application/views/common/config.yml`, 3 js files listed in `common` section and 2 files listed in `[action name]` section in `application/views/[controller name]/config.yml`.
-You will have 3 files in total in `production mode`.
-The first file will be used through out the `whole application`, the second file will be used in `all actions in this controller` and the last file will be used in that `specific action` only.
+You will have 3 js files in total in `production mode` in `assets/cacje/` folder.
+The first file will be used through out the `whole application`, the second file will be used in `all actions in this controller` and the last file will be used in the `specific action` only.

 ## Layouts
 > A real simple layout example